-With a seemingly endless cycle of school shootings in the U.S., children are bound to experience fear, sadness and confusion.
+With a seemingly endless cycle of school shootings in the U.S., including the recent event in Uvalde, Texas, children are bound to experience fear, sadness and confusion.
 Parents and educators sometimes struggle with knowing just what to say, how much to share and how they can comfort children during these tragic times.

 According to the Centers for Disease Control and Prevention (CDC), exposure to school violence can lead to emotions and behaviors that can affect a young person’s quality of life, including depression, anxiety, intense fear, alcohol and drug use and suicide.